SRZ-Jahresarbeit/docker/README.md

 docker-compose up -d
 ```

-No the backend is listening on port `8080` and the mqtt broker is
+Now the backend is listening on port `8080` and the mqtt broker is
 listening in port `1883`.

 to shutdown run: